 Speech patterns of the Action Taker

-The Action Taker will clearly and strongly set boundaries and let others know when something is not OK with her.
-She does this without any sense of blame or need to punish.
+Someone with a healthy Action Taker will clearly and firmly set boundaries and let others know when something is not OK.
+This is done without any sense of blame or need to punish.
 It is simply a clear statement of what’s not OK.

 If you would like to explore the Warrior (Action Taker) archetype further then please follow this link for the transcript of an interview discussing the Warrior in more detail.